strikerJava/PathfinderMaster/README.md

 # README #
+This is a pull of my capstone from college.
+I am working as an Android developer now and I think I can make the idea work a lot better now then I did then.
+I think a lot of things went wrong and I want to improve it.
 ### What is this repository for? ###
 PathfinderMaster, a tool to help people generate a character for Pathfinder as quick as possible.
 Features: